2006 UEFA Champions League final

 The 2006 UEFA Champions League final was an association football match between Barcelona of Spain and Arsenal of England at the Stade de France in Saint-Denis, Paris, France, on Wednesday, 17 May 2006.
 It was the final match of the 2005–06 season of Europe's primary cup competition, the UEFA Champions League.
-Barcelona were appearing in their fifth final, having won the competition once in 1992, while it was Arsenal's first final appearance and the first appearance by a club from London.
+Barcelona were appearing in their fifth final, having won the competition once in 1992, while it was Arsenal's first (and to date, only) final appearance and the first appearance by a club from London.

 Each club progressed through the group stage and three knockout rounds to reach the final, playing 12 matches in total.
 Barcelona won their group and progressed to the final after beating Chelsea, Benfica and Milan, respectively.
 Arsenal won their group to move into the knockout stage, and progressed without conceding a goal against Real Madrid, Juventus and Villarreal, respectively.

 A crowd of 79,500 watched as Jens Lehmann was sent off early in the game.
 Despite this setback, Arsenal took the lead through Sol Campbell towards the end of the first half.
 After an hour, Henrik Larsson came on for Barcelona and was involved in both of their goals.
 Barcelona equalised through Samuel Eto'o near the end of the second half, and a few minutes later, Juliano Belletti scored to give Barcelona a 2–1 victory.

-This was Barcelona's second triumph in the competition, 14 years after they won their first European Cup in 1992.
+Background

+It was the first time Arsenal had appeared in the European Cup final, which also made them the first club from London to do so.
+Arsenal's appearance in the match came six years to the day since their last European final, when they faced Galatasaray in the 2000 UEFA Cup final; they lost on penalties after the match had finished goalless after extra time.
+Of the players who featured in that final, only Thierry Henry and Dennis Bergkamp remained at the club, while Sylvinho, who had featured for Arsenal in the final, was now a Barcelona player.
+Barcelona were appearing in the final for the fifth time; their last appearance was a 4–0 loss to Milan in 1994.
+Two more losses preceded the 1994 final (1961 and 1986), and their only success in the competition came in 1992 when they beat Sampdoria.
+Barcelona went into the final as domestic league champions, having won La Liga a fortnight earlier.
+They were regarded as the best side on the continent because they possessed players such as Ronaldinho and Samuel Eto'o.
+Barcelona player Deco dismissed the notion of Barcelona being favourites, insisting they would not be complacent: "Milan were winning 3–0 last year against Liverpool and ended up losing in the end.
+We need to be serious, calm and fully concentrated so that we don't make any errors".